-- If the new home you want to buy is cheaper than your current one, you will repay part of your loan.
+- If your new home is cheaper than your current one, you will repay part of your loan.
 Mortgage lenders’ terms and conditions vary, but most charge a hefty prepayment fee on a partial repayment.
 Since an early-repayment charge defeats the whole purpose of porting a mortgage, you may be better off taking out a new loan.

-- Even if your mortgage is portable, there is no guarantee that your lender will approve your request.
-You can face rejection if your circumstances have changed — for example, you now earn less or have become self-employed — or if the lender’s criteria have become more stringent.
+- Even if your mortgage is portable, there is no guarantee that the lender will approve your request.
+You can get rejected if your circumstances have changed — for example, you earn less or have become self-employed — or if the lender’s criteria became more stringent.